Take a look at how some of our key projects have positively impacted people’s lives, communities, the economy and the environment.

 First formed in the 1980’s, Peel developed a number of retail parks following demolition of old industrial units and became initiators of the retail park concept in the UK, with the first park forming on Angouleme Way in Bury.
 At its peak, the portfolio consisted of 30 retail parks.

-Following the sale of a number of sites, today Peel L&P retail parks own and manage 10 parks from Edinburgh down to Somerset.
+Following the sale of a number of sites, today Peel L&P Retail Parks own and manage 10 parks from Edinburgh to Somerset.
 In 2018, Peel L&P Retail Parks reported strong visitor growth at all 10 out-of-town retail parks, in contrast to the backdrop of declining retail nationally.

-Since 2018, the team are continuing to defying the negative headlines surrounding retail and continue to attract national stores across the UK.
-The constant investment into improving the retail parks for both property partners and customers has enabled Peel L&P retail parks to make way for the existing operators who are really getting their retail concept right.
-In 2021, The Terrace at Straiton Retail Park, a highly anticipated £10 million 25,500 sq ft retail terrace at Straiton Retail Park is due to complete and open to the public.
+Since 2018, the team have continued to defy any negative headlines surrounding retail and attract national stores across the UK.
+The constant investment into improving the retail parks for both property partners and customers has enabled Peel L&P Retail Parks to make way for the existing operators who are really getting their retail concept right.
+In 2021, The Terrace at Straiton Retail Park, a highly anticipated £10 million 25,500 sq ft retail terrace at Straiton Retail Park completed and opened to the public.

 Case Study: Gloucester Quays